-- A. In accordance with section 215.971(2), Florida Statutes, the Division's Grant Manager shall be responsible for enforcing performance of this Agreement's terms and conditions and shall serve as the Division's liaison with the Sub-Recipient.
-As part of his/her duties, the Grant Manager for the Division shall: - (1) Monitor and document Sub-Recipient performance; and, - (2) Review and document all deliverables for which the Sub-Recipient requests payment. - B. The Division's Grant Manager for this Agreement is:
+- a.
+In accordance with section 215.971(2), Florida Statutes, the Division's Grant Manager shall be responsible for enforcing performance of this Agreement's terms and conditions and shall serve as the Division's liaison with the Sub-Recipient.
+As part of his/her duties, the Grant Manager for the Division shall: - i.
+Monitor and document Sub-Recipient performance; and, - Review and document all deliverables for which the Sub-Recipient requests payment. - b.
+The Division's Grant Manager for this Agreement is:

 Lakesha Cason

-2555 Shumard Oak Blvd
+2555 Shumard Oak Boulevard

-Tallahassee, FL 32399
+Tallahassee, Florida 32399

-Telephone: (850) 815-4345
+Telephone: 850-815-4345

-Email: Lakesha.Cason@em.myflorida.com
+Email:Lakesha.Cason@em.myflorida.com

-C. The name and address of the Representative of the Sub-Recipient responsible for the administration of this Agreement is:
+c.
+The name and address of the Representative of the Sub-Recipient responsible for the administration of this Agreement is:

+Director Gregory Foster

-William Estep 77150 Citizens Circle Yulee, FL 32097 Telephone: 904-548-0900 Fax: 904-548-9335
+77150 Citizens Circle

+Yulee, FL 32097

+Telephone: 904-548-0900

-Email: bestep@nassauso.com
+Email: gfoster@nassauso.com

-D. In the event that different representatives or addresses are designated by either party after execution of this Agreement, notice of the name, title and address of the new representative will be provided to the other party.
+d.
+In the event that different representatives or addresses are designated by either party after execution of this Agreement, notice of the name, title and address of the new representative will be provided to the other party.